IBM Logo

 Meaning and History

-Since its inception, the digital corporation has had several names until it received the International Business Machines.
-It was this that formed the basis of the corporate identity and was played on the logo.
+Since its inception, the digital corporation has had several names before being renamed International Business Machines.
+This formed the basis of the corporate identity and was played on the logo.
 There are eight modifications in total.

 What is IBM?

 IBM is a US company that is one of the world’s largest manufacturers of software and hardware.
 She is also engaged in consulting services and IT services.
-The time of its foundation is 1911.
-Founder – Charles Ranlett Flint.
+Its foundation is 1911.
+Founder Charles Ranlett Flint.

 1889 – 1914